bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 ### Office365 OAuth2

 You will need an Office365 account to create an OAuth 2 key and secret.
-This will allow Green Light users to authenticate with their own Office365 accounts.
+This will allow Greenlight users to authenticate with their own Office365 accounts.

 To begin, head over to the following site and sign in to your Office365 account:
 [https://developer.microsoft.com/en-us/graph](https://developer.microsoft.com/en-us/graph)